Abraham Solomonick: Semiotic theory

 Solomonick's theory of general semiotics is founded on the classification of sign-systems by their basic signs (taxons).
 The theory identifies five types of sign-systems: natural, iconic, linguistic, notational, and mathematical; each type includes systems with the same types of basic signs (see illustration).

 In Solomonick's general theory, the six types of sign-systems are arranged in a way that reflects both the order in which they appeared in human phylogenetic development (the development of the species as a whole, over time) and the order in which they appear ontogenetically in the understanding of each human being as they grow and develop.

-At the inception of the human race, the first signs humans encountered and accepted as such, were natural signs.
+At the inception of the human race, the first signs humans encountered and accepted as such were natural signs.
 Every natural phenomenon served them as a sign; smoke was a sign of burning, darkness was a sign of approaching night, etc.

 As people grew accustomed to these kinds of natural signs, they began to invent artificial signs as well.
 First, they invented signs that resembled the things they denoted – images of their prototypes.
 Then they started to think up signs that were more and more remote from the things they signified.
-Thus, sign-systems built upon words appeared, followed later by sign-systems built on graphemes, and, finally, sign-systems whose signs are entirely arbitrary – mathematical signs and other symbols.
+Thus, sign-systems built upon words appeared, followed later by sign-systems built on graphemes (letters), and, finally, sign-systems whose signs are entirely arbitrary – mathematical signs and other symbols.

 The theory of general semiotics arranges the types of sign-systems in a hierarchy that reflects this gradual development.
-Each higher level in the hierarchy represents basic signs of more abstract character – more remote from the things they denote – than the basic signs of the level below it.
+Each higher level in the hierarchy represents basic signs of a more abstract character – more remote from the things they denote – than the basic signs of the level below it.
 This hierarchy is illustrated in the diagram above.